 In the summer of 2013, the Community Channel in the UK made a documentary about my fitness journey which was shown on Sky, Virgin Media and FreeView on various dates in 2013 and 2014.
 Its available now on the BBC I-Player and on YouTube – click the Videos tab to see it.

-This is designed to cover all aspects of fitness, from those just starting out to potential on-stage contestants, and we look at techniques to maximise fitness levels while minimising fatness levels.
+This is designed to cover all aspects of fitness, from those just starting out to potential on-stage contestants.

 And the pinnacle of my competing career is winning the Miami Pro World Championships for both Fitness Models and Muscle Models for my age group in April 2014.
-I’m still getting used to being a double World Champion!
+Even after a few years, I’m still getting used to being a double World Champion, and have been back on stage – a total of nine times, in fact!

 On nutrition, my target is 2500 calories per day, with 40% of the calories coming from protein.
 This means consuming 250g of protein per day, and it requires some planning for me to get that much protein in that number of calories.
 Talking about planning for macronutrients, I know I should also be keeping track of carbohydrates – but I have devised a short cut for this: if I meet the calorie and protein targets, and avoid the obviously fatty foods and sugar, then I believe the carbs will look after themselves.
 I tested this over a couple of weeks by actually keeping records of carbs as well, and found that this short cut does indeed work for me, so I am sticking with it.